ZeaInc/zea-ux/docs/UndoRedoSystem.md

 ## Undo/Redo System
-As part of the UX Library, this tool allows you to implement Undo/Redo/Cancel commands on your system, managing a stack of changes so you can navigate through them.
+A module of the UX Library that can handle Undo/Redo/Cancel commands on pretty much any system, managing a stack of changes that can be navigated through.
+It is closely tight to a event dispatcher system([Signal](https://github.com/ZeaInc/zea-engine)), that notifies subscribers everytime of any action taken in the Manager.

+Basic example of how to implement the UndoRedoManager:

 [](_examples/UndoRedoSystem.html ':include :type=iframe width=100% height=150px')